scrayosnet/passage/README.md

 ## Getting Started

 > [!WARNING]
-> Passage is under active development and may experience breaking changes until the first version is released.
-After
+> Passage is under active development and may experience breaking changes until the stable version 1.0.0 is released.
-> that version, breaking changes will be performed in adherence to [Semantic Versioning][semver-docs].
+> After that version, breaking changes will be performed in adherence to [Semantic Versioning][semver-docs].

 Install your own instance of Passage within seconds with our [Getting Started Guide][passage-guide] on our website.
 You can also find more information on how to configure, optimize and embed Passage in your network there.